IBM/terratorch/docs/encoder_decoder_factory.md

 To be a valid decoder, an object must be an `nn.Module` with an attribute `out_channels`, an `int` representing the channel dimension of the output.
 The first argument to its constructor will be a list of channel dimensions it should expect as input.
 It's forward method should accept a list of embeddings.
-To see a list of builtin decoders check the related [documentation](decoders.md).
+To see a list of built-in decoders check the related [documentation](decoders.md).

 ## Heads